1 – How do people who need tax advice find this website?

 Our old website attracted thousands of visitors wanting tax advice each month.

-The new site, launched at the end of 2016, is already proving to be even more popular.
-It’s hard to predict but we would expect that, as a minimum, your details will be presented to visitors seeking someone with your expertise at least once or twice a day.
+The new site, launched at the end of 2016, is already proving to be just as popular.
+It’s hard to predict but as a minimum, your details will be presented to visitors seeking someone with your expertise at least once or twice a day.
 Your profile will also been seen when it appears (through random selection) as a featured adviser on the home page and in our weekly tax tips for accountants.

 How often your profile appears will also depend on which tax specialisms you choose and how many people are looking for help with each of those topics each week.
 This will vary across the year.